yeikiu/ts-kraken/README.md

 KRAKEN_API_SECRET=yourApiSecret
 ````

-- If you prefer to use multiple keypairs in runtime, the `privateRESTRequest` method takes a convenient 2nd argument `InjectedApiKeys`
+- If you prefer to use multiple keypairs in runtime, the `privateRESTRequest` method takes a convenient 2nd argument `RuntimeApiKeys`

 - Then you can cherry-pick-import the bits you'll need in any of your _*.ts_ files like: